Skip to Content

 The gravy is optional, but I included them in the recipe for those traditionalists who will not even entertain the idea of having mashed potatoes without gravy.
 In reality these potatoes are soft, creamy and have all the flavor you need.

-I like to season my mashed potatoes beyond the usual salt and pepper.
+I like to season my homemade mashed potatoes beyond the usual salt and pepper.
 I've added creole seasonings: paprika, cayenne, garlic and onion powders, and dried thyme.

 How To Make Mashed Potatoes with Sour Cream (Step by Step)